askh01/ewc-challenge/README.md

 ### Discuss & Justify Potential Deployment Options in Terms of Infrastructure for Development Environment:

+Application Overview:
+The example voting app consists of multiple components:

++ Voting App: A front-end application that allows users to vote.
++ Result App: A front-end application that displays the voting results.
++ Worker: A background service that processes votes.
++ Redis: A key-value store used by the voting app and worker.
++ PostgreSQL: A relational database used by the result app to store voting results

-Deployment Options in terms if infrastructure for Development Environment:
+### Deployment Options in terms if infrastructure for Development Environment:

 I think we have multiple options for deployment of our **DEV** environment (consider AWS as our preferred cloud):